shaanvd/Brunel-Internship/README.md

 ### This is designed to extract commit, issue and issue comment data from a set of chosen repositories, to csv files, stored on your local machine.

+### What data is saved?

+Commits - (Repo Name, Commit ID, Commit Author, Commit Date, Commit Message, Commit Additions, Deletions and Total Changes are saved into a file called github_commits.csv)

+Issues - (Repo Name, Issue Label, Issue ID, Issue Author, Issue Title, Issue Body, Issue State, Created At, Updated At and Closed At are saved into a file called github_issues.csv)

+Issue Comments - (Repo Name, Issue ID, Comment Author, Comment Body and Comment Date are saved into a file called github_comments.csv)

 ### Before you begin:

 #### Save the main.py file onto your device.